 Here One: Design

 I'm walking down the road listening to music.
 I turn onto a particularly loud and busy street, so I whip out my phone and roll the Here Ones down to -22dB (the lowest you can go) which instantly suffocates the sound of traffic.
-I then enter a coffee shop and tap one of the earbuds to activate the bypass so I can hear the barista.
-I make my order, collect my coffee, then tap again to pick up the music where it was paused, all without removing the earbuds or drawing too many perplexed looks.
+I then enter a coffee shop and tap one of the earbuds to activate the bypass so I can hear the person serving me.
+I make my order, collect my coffee, then tap again to pick up the music where it was paused - all without removing the earbuds or drawing too many perplexed looks.

 The Here Ones are impressively small for what they do, aping the design of the Here Active Listening buds and coming in just a tad smaller than the Bragi Dash.
 They're sleek and snug enough that you might not immediately notice them if you were to look face-on at someone wearing them.

 Doppler refers to the Here Ones as "in-ear computers" due to all the processing taking place inside, which makes the weight and size all the more remarkable.
-Each earbud is circular with a grille that lets the microphones "hear" the outside world, allows you make calls and means you can even speak to Siri/Google Now.
+Each earbud is circular with a grille that lets the microphones "hear" the outside world, letting you make calls and speak to Siri/Google Now.

-Included in the box are five extra pairs of differently shaped tips, so I'd recommend trying them all out to find which fit most comfortably before you start using the Here Ones, as without a perfect seal the earbuds won't work to their full effect.
+Also included in the box are five extra pairs of different shaped tips, so I'd recommend trying them all out to find which fit most comfortably before you start using the Here Ones, as without a perfect seal the earbuds won't work to their full effect.
 The Here Ones come in a charging case – again, identical to the one we got with the Here Active – that resembles a contact lens box, with a small light on the front that shines orange when the Ones are charging.

 Here One: Sound

 I'm getting on a plane.
 The moment I find my seat I pop my Here Ones in and hit the Airplane filter in the app.
 The world is suddenly drowned out and I'm back in my sound bubble.
-Then they start doing the safety demonstration, so in an attempt to be a courteous passenger I reduce the noise cancellation to let outside sound in without stopping my music.
+Then they start doing the safety demonstration, and in the interest of not maybe dying, I reduce the noise cancellation to let outside sound in without stopping my music.
 When they're done with the demonstration, I bring the sound back down again, and as we take off the raucous noise of the plane escaping the tarmac is mostly deafened by the noise cancellation and music.
 It's times like this where the Here One come into their own.

 The Here Ones are comprised of two main elements: real-world sound and streamed audio.
-These can be used simultaneously but it's only the real-world bits that you can manipulate.
+These can be used simultaneously but it's only the real-world bits that you can play with.
 Doppler has made it easy to do this with a handful of pre-set filters that help you get the best listening experience in certain situations.
-These include 'City', which reduces wind and street noise, 'Crowd' which fades out background chatter, and the aforementioned Airplane filter.
+These include 'City', which reduces wind and street noise; 'Crowd' which fades out background chatter; and the aforementioned Airplane filter.

 Of course, where the Here Ones outshine many other wireless earphones, including the AirPods, is in the quality noise cancellation.
-I like the AirPods but they leak a lot of sound, while the Bragi Dash let ambient noise in but don't give you precise control.
-The Here Ones give you both those things.
+I like the AirPods but they leak a lot of sound, while the Bragi Dash Pro let ambient noise in but don't give you precise control over how much.
+The Here Ones give you both.

 Streamed audio is something you can't manipulate, but you can layer it with the noise of the outside world, and there are a fair few scenarios (beyond airline safety demonstrations) where this might be useful.
 Maybe you're cycling and want to listen to music but not block the sound of traffic.
 Perhaps you're at a baseball game and want to listen to live commentary in your ear but still hear the game and your friends sat next to you.
 Or maybe you're one of those people with the impressive ability to chat while listening to music.
 Hats off to you – I think you'll like this feature.

-Sound quality on calls I've found to be a little so-so, however.
-The mic pickup has proved to be consistent but the sound has been a bit muffled for both me and the person on the other side.
-When using Siri the mic has been good at picking up words even in busy spots, although sometimes I've had to raise my voice a little louder than I'd ideally like to when speaking to a robot in a public place.
-Both these features could do with some improvements over the first few software updates.
+Sound quality on calls wasn't amazing to begin with, but it's something Doppler is improving, and a recent update made the clarity better here.
+When using Siri the mic is at picking up words even in busy spots, although sometimes I had to raise my voice a little louder than I'd ideally like to when speaking to a robot in a public place.

 Here One: Audio filters and features